-MODULE BC: Business Conduct CHAPTER BC-4: Customer Complaints Procedures
+MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer Complaints Procedures

-Reporting of Complaints BC-4.7
+BC-4.7 Reporting of Complaints

-A licensee must submit to the CBB's Compliance Directorate, 20 days after the end of the quarter, a quarterly report summarising the following:
+A licensee must submit to the CBB's Consumer Protection Unit, 20 days after the end of the quarter, a quarterly report summarising the following:

-- (a) The number of complaints received; - The substance of the complaints; (b) - The number of days it took the licensee to acknowledge and to (c) respond to the complaints; and - The status of the complaint, including whether resolved or not, (d) and whether redress was provided.
+- (a) The number of complaints received; - (b) The substance of the complaints; - (c) The number of days it took the licensee to acknowledge and to respond to the complaints; and - (d) The status of the complaint, including whether resolved or not, and whether redress was provided.

-The report referred to in Paragraph BC-4.7.1 must be sent electronically to compliance@cbb.gov.bh.
+The report referred to in Paragraph BC-4.7.1 must be sent electronically to complaint@cbb.gov.bh.

-BC-4.7.3 Where no complaints have been received by the licensee within the quarter, a 'nil' report should be submitted to the CBB's Compliance Directorate.
+BC-4.7.3 Where no complaints have been received by the licensee within the quarter, a 'nil' report should be submitted to the CBB's Consumer Protection Unit.